-Former South African finance minister Trevor Manuel on Friday ruled out standing to become the next head of the International Monetary Fund.
+Former South African finance minister Trevor Manuel ruled out standing to become the next head of the International Monetary Fund, as nominations closed Friday.

 “I decided not to avail myself,” Manuel told journalists in Johannesburg.

 “Today is the closing date and I certainly haven’t put my hat in the ring.”

 Manuel had been rumoured as a candidate for the IMF post with South Africa and other developing countries calling Europe’s hold on the position “obsolete”, but failing to agree on a nomination of their own.

 “I think a lot more could be done, a lot more should have been done to persuade Europeans that this birthright is not a birthright that should find a resonance in an institution as important as the International Monetary Fund,” he said.

 “If because President (Jacob) Zuma happens to be Zulu-speaking, we as South Africans say henceforth the president has to be a Zulu speaker, it would be quite bizare,” he said.

 “If you don’t have an open contest about these issues, it would be quite bizare… in a global context, to accept.”